Home | Victoria falls Information | Zimbabwe Currency

 Zimbabwe Currency...its History in Brief

-The Zimbabwe Dollar, since its inception at independence in 1980, is in its 5th series.
+The Zimbabwe Dollar, since its inception at independence in 1980, is in its 6th series.
 Each new series replacing the last as hyperinflation rendered the currency worthless.
-Each new series was redenominated by dropping zeros to make it manageable again.
+Each new series before the current one was redenominated by dropping zeros to make it manageable again.
 Prior to 1980, there was the Rhodesian Dollar, which was at parity with the pound sterling.

 The Zimbabwe Dollar series timeline- 1980 to date